elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 end
 ```

-This makes your code clearer and easier to test and maintain, as you can invoke `do_this_that_and_that/3` directly.
-It also helps you design an actual API for developers that does not rely on macros.
+This makes your code clearer and easier to test and maintain, as you can invoke and test `do_this_that_and_that/3` directly.
+It also helps you design an actual API for developers that do not want to rely on macros.

 With those lessons, we finish our introduction to macros.
 The next chapter is a brief discussion on DSLs that shows how we can mix macros and module attributes to annotate and extend modules and functions.